 I got introduced to the 12th-century Silicone Valley of Europe during my sail from Helsinki to Stockholm.
 A short port stop at Tallinn, Northern Europe’s oldest capital city, means exploring a colony that dates back to as far as 5000 years.
 Today, this Estonian cultural, political, financial, and educational hub is the largest city of Estonia.
 A city that houses several UNESCO world heritage sites, yet featuring a whole new world of digital and cultural modernism alongside.

 Tallinn, a Traditional City with a Modern Twist

-Laid with cobblestone streets to reinvigorate old town charm, Tallinn is a city worth visiting for its 13th-century wall, Gothic Town Hall, and Main Square.
-Even though, all along, you will sense a quality of modern thoughts and techniques.
-We were thrilled to find out that Estonia acquired the title of an E-country long before other countries acclimatized the concept.
-In fact, E-voting in Estonia has been prevalent for over 13-years, making the nation one of the most advanced in the European enclave.
+Tallinn is a well-preserved town, laden with beautiful cobblestone streets and traditional houses.
+Ensuring, that with every step, the antiquated wilderness reinvigorates old-world charm for you.
+To seal the deal, visit the 13th-century wall, Gothic Town Hall, and the Main Square.
+However, on your way, do take a look at the quality of modern techniques imbibed into the town’s infrastructure.
+For those who may not know, Estonia acquired the title of an E-country long before other countries acclimatized the concept.
+As of today, E-voting in Estonia has been prevalent for over 15-years, making it one of the most digitally advanced countries in the European enclave.